Thousands walk to mark year since tornado hit Joplin, Missouri

 Some two-thirds of the homes destroyed in Joplin have been rebuilt or are in the process of being rebuilt.
 About 80 percent of damaged businesses have reopened, city officials said.

-The walk began in the bordering community of Duquesne and ended at Cunningham Park in Joplin, where a ceremony and moment of silence was to be held at 5:41 p.m. - the time when the tornado touched down and began its 13-mile path of destruction that grew in stretches to three-quarters of a mile wide.
+The walk began in the bordering community of Duquesne and ended at Cunningham Park in Joplin, where a ceremony and moment of silence was to be held at 5:41 p.m. - the time when the tornado touched down and began its 13-mile (21 km) path of destruction that grew in stretches to three-quarters of a mile (1.2 km) wide.

 “It’s been a great turnout,” Lynn Onstot, Joplin’s public information officer, said by telephone while participating in the walk.
 “This has been a healing process and I think people want to get on with the recovery efforts.”